-Exams

-There will be one exam (held during class) and a final exam (held during finals week).
-All exams are closed book and closed notes, and must be individual work.
-It is expected that you take each exam at the scheduled time, unless you make prior arrangements with me, or have a documented illness (in which case I expect you to contact me as soon as possible).
+Exams.
+There will be two exams (held during class) and a final exam (held during finals week.)
 You will be tested on the material I covered in class.
 The textbook alone may not be sufficient for adequate preparation for the exams.